iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> Program tells me my last scan for potential exposure was oct 11th.
+I always have bluetooth and location services turned on as requested.
+I even turn on wifi almost daily to quickly update any programs on my phone.
+No apparent way to force a database exposure check.<br> :date: __2020-11-04 09:59:53__

 > My housemates & I have all tested positive but we can't report it in the app because the health department hasn't contacted any of us so there is no PIN code.<br> :date: __2020-10-22 02:52:42__